Ensembles

 Dr. Andrea Venet, director

-The University of North Florida Percussion Ensemble, directed by Dr. Andrea Venet, performs a varied spectrum of repertoire that includes contemporary chamber music, new compositions, commissions, modern arrangements, world music, and consistently gives world premieres of new works.
-The ensemble took second place in the Chamber Percussion Competition at the 2019 Percussive Arts Society International (PASIC), competing against 18 recognized programs from around the country.
+The University of North Florida Percussion Ensemble, directed by Dr. Andrea Venet, consists of undergraduate and graduate percussion performance majors with a focus on chamber music.
+The ensemble performs a varied spectrum of repertoire that includes contemporary works, new compositions, commissions, standard repertoire, modern arrangements, world music, and consistently gives world premieres.
+Commissions and consortiums include works by Michael Burritt, Alejandro Viñao, Marie A. Douglas, Victor LaBozzetta, and Andrea Venet.
+The ensemble has competed in the Percussive Arts Society International Convention (PASIC) Chamber Percussion Ensemble Competition four times, competing against up to 30 of the country's top university programs and receiving 2nd in 2019.
 As active performers on and off-campus, the ensemble regularly collaborates with other UNF ensembles and has an extensive presence within the School of Music.
-The percussion ensemble, made up of graduate and undergraduate percussion majors, focuses on chamber music performance and regularly hosts world-renowned guest artists every year, including Michael Burritt, Escape Ten, The Big Trouble, Line Upon Line and Valerie Naranjo.
+The UNF Percussion ensemble regularly hosts world-renowned guest artists, including Michael Burritt, Escape Ten, Quey Duo, Sympatico Percussion Group, Line Upon Line, Frozen Earth Percussion, Melinda Leoce, and Valerie Naranjo.

 Contact Andrea Venet at andrea.venet@unf.edu for more information.